-On Day 1 in Period 1 volunteers will receive a single oral dose of metformin 1000 mg alone followed by an at least 7-day washout period.
-On Day 1 in Period 2, all volunteers will receive a single oral dose of vandetanib 800 mg alone.
-Three hours after the dose of vandetanib, all volunteers will receive a single oral dose of metformin 1000 mg.
+There will be a screening period of 28 or less days.
+On Day 1 in Period 1, a single oral dose of midazolam syrup 7.5 mg will be administered.
+On Day 1 in Period 2, a single oral dose of vandetanib 800 mg will be administered.
+On Day 8 in Period 2, a single oral dose of midazolam syrup 7.5 mg will be administered.